 What is Blepharitis?

 Blepharitis is a common and persistent inflammation of the eyelids.
-Symptoms include; irritation, inching, soreness and redness.
+Symptoms include irritation, itching, soreness and redness.

-This condition frequently occurs in people who have a tendency towards oily skin, dandruff, or day eyes.
-Blepharitis can begin in early childhood, producing granulated eyelids and continue throughout life as chronic, or develop later in life.
+This condition frequently occurs in people who have a tendency towards oily skin, dandruff or dry eyes.
+Blepharitis can begin in early childhood, producing granulated eyelids and continue throughout life as chronic.
+It could also develop later in life.

 For some people the scales or bacteria associated with Blepharitis produce only minor irritation and itching, but in others they may cause redness, stinging or burning.
-Some people may develop an allergy to the scales or to the bacteria which surround them.
-This can lead to a more serious complication, inflammation of the eye tissues, particularly the cornea (the clear "front window" of the eye ).
+Some people may develop an allergy to the scales or to the bacteria which surround the eyes.
+This can lead to a more serious complication like inflammation of the eye tissues, particularly the cornea (the clear 'front window' of the eye).
 Chronic, low-grade inflammation can be associated with dryness, especially in older people.

-Blepharitis is a condition that may not be cured, but it can be controlled with a few simple daily measures:
+Blepharitis is a condition that might not be cured, but it can be controlled with a few simple daily measures:

-More importantly, it helps liquefy the oily secretions from the eyelids' oily gland.
-With your finger covered with a thin washcloth, cotton swab, or commercial lint-free pad, gently scrub the base of the lashes about 15 seconds per lid.
+More importantly, it helps liquify the oily secretions from the eyelids' oily gland.
+With your finger covered by a thin washcloth, cotton swab or commercial lint-free pad, gently scrub the base of the lashes about 15 seconds per lid.

-Medications alone are not sufficient; the application of warmth and daily detailed cleansing of the lashes is the key to controlling Blepharities.
+Medications alone are not sufficient.
+The application of warmth and daily detailed cleansing of the lashes is the key to controlling Blepharitis.